rmMinusR/SharpHooks/README.md

-# Event Messaging System for Unity
+# Event Bus System for Unity

-Provides support for passing custom messages between objects, making event-driven architecture easy and safe.
+Provides support for indirectly passing custom messages between objects, making event-driven architecture easy, safe, and decoupled.
 Minimal setup, similar in syntax to the builtin `OnPointerClick` or `OnCollisionEnter`.

 # Getting Started